 Published Wednesday, April 8, 2020 5:29PM CST Last Updated Thursday, April 9, 2020 7:06AM CST

 A checkpoint at the Manitoba border is pictured in a file photo.
-The Mayor of Kenora is calling for a halt to all non-essential travel between the Manitoba-Ontario border to avoid overwhelming the hospital in his town.
 (Photo courtesy Josh Crabb)

 WINNIPEG -- The Mayor of Kenora is asking for all non-essential travel to his community to be stopped due to the ongoing COVID-19 pandemic.